Emotional Support

 One-to-one counselling

-Hello, I’m Joy Hawitt, and I work with WSBPS to provide confidential counselling therapy to those who need emotional support.
+Our counsellor Joy Hawitt works with us to provide confidential counselling therapy to those who need emotional support.

 If you are struggling to come to terms with sight loss or changes in your vision, counselling can offer a safe and calm space to talk things through.
-I work with individuals to explore emotions around diagnosis, family impact, work life, and planning for the future.
+Joy works with individuals to explore emotions around diagnosis, family impact, work life, and planning for the future.

-To book a counselling appointment or learn more about the service, please contact Ashville Lodge on 0151 652 8877.
+To book a counselling appointment or learn more about the service, please contact Ashville Lodge on 0151 652 8877 or send us an email.

 Group support sessions

-To book an appointment or learn more about the service, please contact Ashville Lodge on 0151 652 8877.
+To book an appointment or learn more about the service, please contact Ashville Lodge on 0151 652 8877 or send us an email.

 If you’re feeling overwhelmed or struggling to adjust to sight loss, you’re not alone.
 Through our Telephone Sight Loss Support Service, we can connect you with one of our trained volunteers who have lived experience of sight loss.
 They understand the emotional and practical challenges and can offer friendly, one-to-one peer support.
 Whether you just need someone to talk to or want advice on coping strategies, we’re here to listen and help.

-To book an appointment or learn more about the service, please contact Ashville Lodge on 0151 652 8877.
+To book an appointment or learn more about the service, please contact Ashville Lodge on 0151 652 8877 or send us an email.